PaulScotti/educortex/README.md

 - `paper/` contains files used for our manuscript submission to the Journal of Open Source Education (https://jose.theoj.org/)

 ## Contributions
 Contributions are welcome, feel free to open an issue or do a pull request.
+Please use the GitHub issue tracker for filing bugs and asking questions.

 ## Authors
 Paul Scotti, Arman Kulkarni, Matan Mazor, Eduard Klapwijk, Tal Yarkoni, Alex Huth